 So how does LiDAR work and why is it so important in the development of autonomous vehicles?

-As the name implies, LiDAR is an active sensor, sending out a signal from an emitter to be interpreted by a receiver.
+As the name implies, LiDAR is an active 3D sensor, sending out a signal from an emitter to be interpreted by a receiver.
 Its applications span many industries: at present, LiDAR is most often used for surveying, urban planning, countryside management and conservation.
 It’s used to create a 3D map of its surrounding environment, updating constantly.

 While early LIDAR technology was awkward and sluggish, the evolution of smaller, faster electronics means it’s now much more easily integrated with today’s systems.
-In automated vehicles, LiDAR is often combined with other sensors and cameras to monitor the vehicle’s environment in great detail, in a process called sensor fusion.
+In automated vehicles, LiDAR units are often combined with other sensors and cameras to monitor the vehicle’s environment in great detail, in a process called sensor fusion.
 The resulting 3D map allows the vehicle’s processing hardware to form a picture of its environment and categorise objects, such as cars, bollards and pedestrians.

 How it works

 High-speed pulses of laser light are fired at a nearby surface – around 150,000 pulses per second.
 The sensor then measures how long it takes for them to bounce back, allowing the distance to the object to be determined.
-This calculation provides the sensor with an accurate reading of the distance between the sensor and the target.
+This calculation provides the 3D sensor with an accurate reading of the distance between the sensor and the target.
 By doing this again and again in quick succession, the unit creates a detailed picture of its surroundings, far quicker than the car itself is moving.

 LiDAR units offer different levels of resolution, just like cameras.
 To be effective vehicle sensors, they need to map the surrounding area in enough detail for the software to accurately make sense of the objects around it.
 The problem with ever-widening infrared beams is that while close-up resolution is usually excellent, objects further away are a little hazy.
 This is why LiDAR is often paired with additional sensors: cameras, radar, ultrasonic, etc.